minipadKB/minipad-firmware/README.md

 Furthermore, we'd like every company or individuals using the firmware commercially to consider donating us a part of their profit made.
 This would help us funding the Minipad Project, as well as allowing us to spend more of our free-time to work and maintain this project.

-If you're considering financially supporting us, please send a DM to `minisbett#8873` on Discord, or reach out to them via [Twitter](https://twitter.com/minisbett).
+If you're considering financially supporting us, please send a DM to `@minisbett` on Discord, or reach out to them via [Twitter](https://twitter.com/minisbett).

 We're more than happy to help you get along with the firmware, as well as adjusting it to work on your hardware!